Boosted fission weapon

 A boosted fission weapon usually refers to a type of nuclear bomb that uses a small amount of fusion fuel to increase the rate, and thus yield, of a fission reaction.
-The neutrons released by the fusion reactions add to the neutrons released due to fission, allowing for more neutron-induced fission reactions to take place.
-The rate of fission is thereby greatly increased such that much more of the fissile material is able to undergo fission before the core explosively disassembles.
+The fast fusion neutrons released by the fusion reactions add to the fast neutrons released due to fission, allowing for more neutron-induced fission reactions to take place.
+The rate of fission is thereby greatly increased such that much more of the fissile material undergoes fission before the core explosively disassembles.
 The fusion process itself adds only a small amount of energy to the process, perhaps 1%.
+The fuel is commonly a 50-50 deuterium-tritium gas mixture, although lithium-6-deuteride has also been tested.

 The alternative meaning is an obsolete type of single-stage nuclear bomb that uses thermonuclear fusion on a large scale to create fast neutrons that can cause fission in depleted uranium, but which is not a two-stage hydrogen bomb.
 This type of bomb was referred to by Edward Teller as "Alarm Clock", and by Andrei Sakharov as "Sloika" or "Layer Cake" (Teller and Sakharov developed the idea independently, as far as is known).

+Terminology

+The terms "thermonuclear", "fusion" and "hydrogen" bombs or weapons, primarily refer to multi-stage weapons of the Teller-Ulam design.
+This is despite most of multi-stage weapon yield deriving from fission, and despite boosted fission weapon usage of thermonuclear reactions between hydrogen isotopes.
+The term "fusion boosting" and "tritium boosting" are also used, although an equal amount of deuterium is always required.